python/cpython/Doc/library/weakref.rst

    obj = Dict(red=1, green=2, blue=3)   # this object is weak referenceable

-Other built-in types such as :class:`tuple` and :class:`long` do not support weak references even when subclassed (This is an implementation detail and may be different across various Python implementations.).
+Other built-in types such as :class:`tuple` and :class:`long` do not support weak references even when subclassed (this is an implementation detail and may be different across various Python implementations).

 Extension types can easily be made to support weak references; see :ref:`weakref-support`.